JnaneshaPS/Lenskart-Movie/README.md

 A feature-rich Flutter application for discovering movies using the TMDB API.
 Built with clean architecture, Riverpod state management, and a beautiful dark cinematic UI.

+ADD YOUR OWN API KEY AND BEARER TOKEN

 ## Features

 ### Core Features